tubbo/homer/docs/index.md

 layout: default
 ---

 Homer is a home directory manager for your shell.
-Using [Git][git], it tracks changes in your home directory configuration from anywhere on your machine.
+Using Git, it tracks changes in your home directory configuration from anywhere on your machine.
 Its goal is to uncover the IDE-like possibilities of the shell and make such features more approachable to newer users, while